 Aldi

-During the last bird flu outbreak, Aldi's Golden Hen brand was nearly always in second place behind Trader Joe's.
+During the last bird flu outbreak, Aldi's Goldhen brand was nearly always in second place behind Trader Joe's.
 This year, though, they're quite a bit more expensive.
-However, if you shop their cage-free brown eggs, you'll get a dozen for $4.29 or $0.36 per egg.
-That's cheaper than their Grade A eggs that I clocked at $4.67 during my last Aldi visit — $0.38 per egg.
+Their Grade A eggs rang up at $5.46 at my last visit (and they were in stock).
+That's up $0.87 so far this month and works out to $0.46 per egg.
+However, if you can find their cage-free brown eggs in stock, you'll get a dozen for $4.69 or $0.39 per egg.

-KCL Tip: Don't assume Grade A white eggs are cheapest right now, do some price comparison because cage-free and free-range are actually a better price — and like will be until we see prices normalize again.
+KCL Tip: Don't assume Grade A white eggs are cheapest right now.
+Do some price comparisons, because cage-free and free-range are actually a better price — and likely will be until we see prices normalize again.

 Why are eggs so expensive?